-The consistent historical understanding of the Enumeration and Apportionment Clauses by all three branches establishes an unbroken precedent that the President may not transgress: all persons, regardless of immigration status, are to be counted in the census, and Representatives must be apportioned based on that count.
+The consistent historical understanding of the Enumeration and Apportionment Clauses by all three branches establishes an unbroken precedent that the President may not transgress: all persons residing in the United States, regardless of immigration status, are to be, and Representatives must be apportioned based on that count.
 Congress is entitled to rely on such uniform judicial, administrative, and legislative treatments of the Constitution's text.
 See N.L.R.B. v.
-Noel Canning, 573 U.S. 513, 525 (2014) (noting that "the longstanding practice of government can inform our determination of what the law is" (internal citation and quotations marks omitted)); cf. New York v.
-DHS, F.3d , 2020 WL 4457951, at \21 (2d Cir.
-Aug.
-4, 2020).
+Noel Canning, 573 U.S. 513, 525 (2014) (noting that "the longstanding practice of government can inform our determination of what the law is" (internal citation and quotations marks omitted)).